Excess blood calcium; high blood calcium level; raised blood calcium; hypercalcemia

 Hypercalcaemia is the presence of abnormally high calcium levels in the blood.

 Calcium metabolism is affected by three hormones.
 They are parathyroid hormone, vitamin d and calcitonin (which only has a minor effect).
+Parathyroid hormone and vitamin D increase circulating calcium, whereas calcitonin acts to reduce it.
 Calcium is introduced to the body through the diet and is found particularly in dairy products.
 Most diets will contain a sufficient daily intake of calcium.
 The body’s main calcium stores are in the bones, although calcium can be found to some degree in most parts of the body.

 Hypercalcaemia has several common causes, including:

 A mild rise in calcium levels will generally cause very few symptoms or none at all.

 Moderate hypercalcaemia can cause a number of symptoms including nausea, vomiting, constipation, lethargy, depression, weakness, vague joint pains, feeling excessively thirsty, increased frequency of urination, abdominal pain and kidney stones, which might cause lower back pain.

 Severe hypercalcaemia can cause headaches, heart rhythm disturbances, confusion and, ultimately, coma.

 Hypercalcaemia is fairly common in adults, with primary hyperparathyroidism being the commonest cause.
 Three times as many women as men are affected by hypercalcaemia.
 It affects approximately 25 in every 100,000 general patients and 75 in every 100,000 hospitalised patients.
 The peak for the start of hypercalcaemia is between 50 and 60 years of age.